 Additional costs to be factored in:

-- offline time for the XO to complete learning and assessment tasks (approximately 8-12 hours per week, plus 3 day practical workshop)
+- offline time for the participant to complete learning and assessment tasks (approximately 60-72 hours for theory, plus three day practical workshop)

 - ongoing supervision, training and assessment costs | Guideline QH-GDL-363:2015

-- RA support – a fee for service arrangement may need to be negotiated with the RA’s facility
+- Radiographic Advisor support – a fee for service arrangement may need to be negotiated

 - annual use licence fees and dosimeter fees | Policy QH-POL-209

-Please refer to our fees and payments page for more detail on our pricing model and payment options.
+Please refer to our fees and payments page for more detail on our pricing model, payment options, fees and refund guidelines.